GerHobbelt/CompactCMS/readme.txt

 * Removal of my 'single minded developer rookie and biased' mistakes
 * Much more...

-Thank you GerHobbelt, your inputs and efforts are much appreciated!
+Thank you Ger Hobbelt, your inputs and efforts are much appreciated!

 === 1.4.1 CHANGES ===
 The list below includes a list of changes for version 1.4.1.